swarnilk29/learnings/langs/c++/docs/4 - storageTypes.md

 # Register
 - Scope : Local
 - Default Value : Zero
-- Memory Location : RAM
+- Memory Location : Register in CPU or RAM
-- Lifetime : Till the end of program
+- Lifetime : Till the end of its scope